amlacommerce/znode-docs/docs/data-management/upgrading/README.md

 ### Patch Update Scripts

 With each patch release, a new 'update' script may or may not be provided.
 If not provided, that means no DB changes occured with the patch.
-If provided, the script can be run to update a DB from the previous patch version to the latest/target patch version.
+If provided, the script can be run to update a DB from the previous patch version to the target patch version.

 These scripts are all within the [ZnodeMultifront/Database](https://github.com/amlacommerce/znode/tree/master/ZnodeMultifront/Database) folder of the [SDK repository](https://github.com/amlacommerce/znode).